10 Traveller reviews from Holiday Watchdog

 - Travel date: 7th August 2009

 Good hotel with great facilities

+"Just returned from a week at caribbean world, I was quite sceptical about travelling to tunisia but this hotel proved me wrong.
+There is a couple of down sides to the hotel ie:watered down flat beer and not many english guests.
 However on the plus side we found the food standard and choice to be very good, loads of dishes to choose from and a good selection of sweets.
 The hotel has got some fantastic facilities which are set over quite a big complex they include 3 very well kept swimming pools (2 outdoor & 1 indoor), slides on one of the pools which is great for the kids.
 The hotel also boasts a lovely paved passageway straight on to its own private beach.Other facilities include tennis courts,basketball court,table tennis,bowls,pool tables,kayaking,wind surfing and much more.
 I would thoroughly recommend this hotel especially if you have kids and are looking to keep them entertained, the animation team that look after them are running activities from early morning to late evening.
 Overall a great family hotel but would be nice to see more english people there."